we invest in

 Boston, Massachusetts

 Large-scale, complex challenges require cross-disciplinary thinking.
-That’s why the Sasaki Foundation convenes experts and innovators from all backgrounds.
-The Sasaki Foundation’s research and programs are focused on bringing issues of inequity in design to the forefront.
-In many cases, this means a focus on helping communities of color and low-income communities, who have historically been removed from the design process.
+That’s why we convene experts and innovators from all backgrounds.
+Our research and grants bring issues of inequity in design to the forefront.
+We support projects that include and collaborate with communities that have historically been excluded from the design process.
+Advancing interdisciplinary design research builds more equitable communities.

 Featured Project

-The Sasaki Foundation champions interdisciplinary approaches, testing new design concepts and projects that address complex issues.
-The Sasaki Foundation’s Design Grants support and drive innovation within interdisciplinary teams from various sectors, while rooting these ideas in communities.
-Each year, the Sasaki Foundation announces new research topics that address the current trends in design and address inequities in those areas.
-Teams apply for cash grants and access to designers at Sasaki.
-For more information, see our 2022 Grant winners.
+The Sasaki Foundation champions interdisciplinary approaches, testing new design concepts through projects that address complex issues.
+Our Design Grants fund community experts to create design solutions for challenges in their neighborhoods.
+Each year, we issue a call for proposals that address the current trends in design and address inequities in those areas.
+Teams apply for cash grants and access to design experts.
+For more information, see our 2023 Grant winners.

 Design drives equity.
 But is design